ceca69ec/bip38/README.md

 Encrypt and decrypt bitcoin private keys with [bip-0038](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) standard.

-This crate treat bitcoin private as raw 32 bytes (`[u8; 32]`).
+This crate treat bitcoin private keys as raw 32 bytes (`[u8; 32]`).
 Hexadecimal, wif or any other representation (excepting the resulting encrypted private keys) are out of scope of this implementation.

 ## Basic examples

-Encryption:
+#### Encryption
 ```rust
 use bip38::{Encrypt, Error};